Hiking and Fly Fishing Montana 2018 Part 2

 Time for plan B. I had been interested in this area along the Continental Divide Trail so decided to give it a try.

 On the way in we had passed some through-hikers and stopped to talk with them, they asked if we would give them a ride into Augusta on our way out, which of course we were willing to do.
 After fishing in the rain for a couple of hours we were absolutely sure we wanted to come back to this area, we walked back to our vehicle and started home.
 When we got to where the hikers were when we were going in they were already gone, must have caught another ride, but two new hikers were there so we gave them a ride.
 They were through-hiking the CDT and had started close to the Mexican Border two and a half months ago and had another 200 miles or so to make it to the finish on the Canadian border.
 It was very interesting to talk to these guys, Joe and Kyle, and pick their brains about their equipment and what it is like to be on the trail for that long.
-These guys are true endurance athletes and average around 30 miles a day for days on end carrying a backpack and sleeping in the woods every night.
+These guys are true endurance athletes and averaging 20 or more miles a day for days on end carrying a backpack and sleeping in the woods every night.
 I am truly fascinated with through-hiking but I don't think it is for me.
 I do enjoy watching youtube videos about it though.
 One of my favorites is Dixie, from Homemade Wanderlust she is finishing up the CDT now if you want to check it out.

 The next morning it was much better weather with mostly clear skies and warmer temps so we headed back into the Bob Marshall planning to hike a few miles up the CDT then drop off the trail into the North Fork of the Sun river and fish back to the trail head.

 |Driving in to the trail head.|

 |Selfy on the trail|

 |Joe got into some very nice fish as well.|

 |Had to throw one grip and grin pic in there.|